 Boundaries- What Boundaries do you need to implement in your life that will help you to free up more of your valuable energy?
 How can this boundary help you?

 Example: I will get off my phone after 10pm so that I can get to sleep easier.

 Example: I will take a 5 minute pause before saying “Yes” to something.
 I need to make sure I stay connected to myself and what’s best for me.

-Having supportive people in your life is important.
+Having supportive people in your life is important is a crucial part of building a field of protection.
 We all need a listening ear sometimes.
 If you don’t have someone specific to call, seek out community.
 This is a great way to meet other people, or spend time with folks who share similar interests.

 Support People- Who can you call on for support?
 Who helps you to feel seen, heard and understood?
 Who can you go to for support if you’re having a hard time?
 Who nourishes you?
 Is there someone that you spend time with that leaves you feeling refreshed, renewed?
 If it’s not a specific person, is it a group?
 An organization?
 A community?

 Example: I can call my friend Kat when I’m upset.
 She is non-judgmental and helps me to feel calmer.